Who pays closing costs?

 While some closing costs are set by third parties and cannot be changed, others are controlled by the lender and can vary a lot.

-Shopping for the lowest fees is a simple and effective way to lower your closing costs as a home buyer.
+As a rule of thumb, shopping for the lowest fees is a simple and effective way to lower the closing costs of your home buying process.

 Sellers have closing costs, too.
 Unfortunately, they don’t have the same flexibility to shop for and negotiate lower closing costs that buyers do.

-The biggest single item in a seller’s closing costs is usually the commission paid to real estate agents.
-That’s commonly 5% or 6% of the purchase price, Yes, that’s often shared with the buyer’s agent– but it’s typically still paid for by the seller.
+The biggest single item the seller pays is usually the commission paid to your real estate agent, mortgage broker, or Realtor.
+That’s commonly 5% or 6% of the purchase price.
+Yes, that’s often shared with the buyer’s agent— but it’s typically still paid for by the seller.

 Home sellers should also expect charges for transfer taxes, title fees, escrow fees, and so on.

 There’s not much you can do about some taxes and fees.
-But your agent’s commission may well be negotiable.
+But your real estate commission may well be negotiable.

-If you’re looking to avoid closing costs as a seller, be sure to explore alternatives: selling your home yourself; finding a discount broker, or using a different agent.
+If you’re looking to avoid closing costs as a seller, be sure to explore alternatives: Selling your home yourself; finding a discount broker, or using a different real estate agent.